Georgi Yanev

-Georgi Yanev (Георги Ангелов Янев; born 4 January 1998) is a Bulgarian footballer who currently plays as a midfielder for Bulgarian Second League club Strumska Slava.
+Georgi Angelov Yanev (Георги Ангелов Янев; born 4 January 1998) is a Bulgarian footballer who currently plays as a midfielder for Bulgarian Second League club Strumska Slava.

 Career

 After initially joining the academy system at Septemvri Sofia Yanev moved to the Levski Sofia academy at the age of 9.

 On 1 August 2015, Yanev made his first senior appearance for Levski, replacing Jeremy de Nooijer for the last four minutes as Levski lost 0–2 at away against Ludogorets Razgrad in the A Group.

 In January 2017, Yanev was loaned to Second League club Spartak Pleven until the end of the season.

 On 24 August 2017, Yanev was sent on a season-long loan to newly promoted to Second League Strumska Slava Radomir.

 International career

 Youth levels

 Yanev was called up for the Bulgaria U19 team for the 2017 European Under-19 Championship qualification from 22 to 27 March 2017.
 After a draw and 2 wins the team qualified for the knockout phase which will be held in July 2017.